Marine Bilge Pumps: The Ultimate Guide for Ships

 Refer to your pump’s manual to know the exact procedure.

-Of course, if you have a self-priming centrifugal pump, your machine will do this on its own.
+Of course, if you have a self-priming centrifugal pump, your machine will do this independently.

 Marine Bilge Pump Maintenance

 If you set up everything correctly, nothing should go wrong.
-This is especially true if you are using a centrifugal-type pump, which is known for its low-maintenance needs.
+You won’t have to worry about problems, especially if you are using a centrifugal-type pump.

 However, there are a few things you need to check once in a while.